chaiyikang/chaidoro/README.md

 1. Implemented navbar and scrolling animation for toggling between dashboard and pomodoro.
 2. Implemented dashboard with time display, calendar stats, task stat searcher.
-3. Implemented dynamic quote/statistic display`
+3. Implemented dynamic quote/statistic display.

+### 14 Dec 2023 Updates:

+1. Implemented third tab for cat and basic dragging of food to cat